WHAT WE DO

 Who We Are

-Allen is the pioneering visionary at the forefront of school choice success stories through the nation.
-Jeanne founded the Center for Education Reform (CER) in 1993 and remains its CEO.
-She is absolutely unyielding in her mission to revolutionize education, and speaks with a resonant voice on behalf of every child, regardless of their zip code.
+Allen is absolutely unyielding in her mission to revolutionize education, and speaks with a resonant voice on behalf of every child, regardless of their zip code.
 She is an acclaimed author, media staple, and education thought leader who accelerates opportunities for the underserved.
 Jeanne has been a trusted advisor to presidents, governors, and lawmakers, and continues to provide valuable counsel to policymakers, philanthropists, and her colleagues in education.

-Kaluarachchi advises and builds partnerships for organizations solving problems in education.
-He has advised, launched and operated multiple edtech accelerators, including for Techstars.
-To date, these accelerators have funded more than 100 companies in partnership with organizations such as Kaplan, Intel, and New York University.
+To date, Kaluarachchi's accelerators have funded more than 100 companies in partnership with organizations such as Kaplan, Intel, and New York University.
 He continues to support founders solving problems for educators, administrators and learners in Pre-K12, HigherEd, Corporate learning/Workforce development, and Adult learning as Co-founder at StartEd and Producer of NY EDTECH WEEK.